nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

 WARNING: The nixcloud.reverse-proxy's `proxyOptions` API and `nixcloud.webservices` related API is not stable yet.
 This means that futher updates break your services.
 This is caused by the fact that we spent 8 months in developing `nixcloud.webservices` and related technologies and coming with the release of `nixcloud.webservices` we want to pinpoint the usage scenarios and stabalize the API afterwards.

+WARNING: We are aware of https://github.com/NixOS/nixpkgs/issues/24288#issuecomment-289032210 and we will fix this here as well.

 # Example usage